ProjectLiminality/ProjectLiminalityMVP/ArchitectureOverview.md

 - Uses CSS3DRenderer from Three.js to integrate CSS3DObjects
 - Handles raycasting for mouse interactions
 - Renders DreamNode components

+### 5. DreamGraph
+- Central conductor component for the entire 3D space
+- Manages the overall structure and major transformations of DreamNodes
+- Responsibilities:
+  - Maintains the state for all DreamNodes in the scene
+  - Decides on and initiates major transformations (e.g., repositioning, major scale changes)
+  - Handles complex interactions that affect multiple DreamNodes
+  - Provides a centralized event system for communication between DreamNodes and the overall graph
+  - Manages the high-level user interactions with the entire graph

 ## Integration of React and Three.js